yl-z/scansion/README.md

 * Learning more web programming so more people can use this tool (like on http://logical.ai/arma/) and quickly arrive at hypermetric lines for example

 ## Credits
-I was inspired by http://logical.ai/arma/ for the guessing portion of the scanner algorithm.
+Thank you to http://logical.ai/arma/ for inspiration on the guessing portion of the scanner algorithm.

-Thank you to Professor Stephen Rupp for supervising my project!
+Thank you to Professor Stephen Rupp, Professor Shaun Ross, and the NFC for supervising my project and giving me so much freedom!